afontainec/chinchay-docs/docs/docs/overview.md

 ### How does it do it?

 The most fascinating and value piece of Chinchay its the flexible TableGateway model.
-It handles all the interaction from and to a certain table in the database, without you knowing any sql!
-We just one command you will be able to create, read, update, delete, count, sum and many other operations in the database, its true just that simple.
-If by any chance you are a sql master and want to go beyond, Chinchay will allow you and help you to organize more your queries.
+It handles all the interaction from and to a certain table in the database.
+It allows you to create, read, update, delete, count, sum and many other operations, the best part: without even knowing any sql!
+However, if by any chance you are a sql master and want to go beyond, Chinchay will allow you to do so.

 But that is just the beginning....
-Chinchays will help you a LOT more.
-In my early years programming I had this problems:
+Chinchays will help you a **LOT** more.
+In my early programming years I had these problems:

 *  Organizing the files